authelia/chartrepo/charts/authelia/BREAKING.md

 generate relevant manifests such as ingresses.
 This is so we can properly facilitate the multi-cookie domain configurations.
 This also affects the default redirection URL which is no longer supported on 4.38.0 helm installations.

-See below for representations of the YAML changes (before and after respectively).
+See below for representations of the YAML changes.

+Before:

 ```yaml
 domain: 'example.com'